What Is Ad Extension

 The structured snippet extension offers another opportunity for you to tell searchers what your business sells

-show addition information about various categories of your site or information Google deems relevant
+show additional information about various categories of your site or information Google deems relevant

 Here’s what it looks like in action: